python/cpython/Doc/library/multiprocessing.shared_memory.rst

    ``bytes`` (less than 10M bytes each), and ``None`` built-in data types.
-   It also notably differs from the built-in ``list`` type in that these lists can not change their overall length (i.e. no append, insert, etc.) and do not support the dynamic creation of new `ShareableList` instances via slicing.
+   It also notably differs from the built-in ``list`` type in that these lists can not change their overall length (i.e. no append, insert, etc.) and do not support the dynamic creation of new :class:`ShareableList` instances via slicing.

    *sequence* is used in populating a new ``ShareableList`` full of values.
-   Set to ``None`` to instead attach to an already existing ``ShareableList`` in shared memory by its name.
+   Set to ``None`` to instead attach to an already existing ``ShareableList`` by its unique shared memory name.

    *name* is the unique name for the requested shared memory, as described in the definition for :class:`SharedMemory`.
 When attaching to an